nbr0wn/parapart/README.md

 ## How did I get here?

 Whoo...I went shoulder climbing for this one.
-Many many thanks to Olivier Chafik, whose opencad-wasm project was the foundation of this effort:
+Many thanks to Olivier Chafik, whose opencad-wasm project was the foundation of this effort:

 https://github.com/ochafik/openscad-wasm/tree/editor-ochafik.com

-Olivier's project is a fork of Dominick Schroer's openscad-wasm build, which I'm using in place of Olivier's since it was updated a little more recently.
+Olivier's project is a fork of Dominick Schroer's openscad-wasm build, which I'm using in place of Olivier's since it was updated a little more recently:

 https://github.com/DSchroer/openscad-wasm

 Because I wanted this site to be served from GitHub and hosted statically, I needed a way to keep the part library up to date without a server.
-I landed on including a sqlite database in the distribution that I can update with a github push.
-To use this in the site, I used the sqlite WASM build from sqlute itself
+I landed on including a sqlite database in the distribution.
+To use this in the site, I used the sqlite WASM build from sqlite itself:

 https://sqlite.org/wasm/doc/trunk/index.md

 Olivier kindly included the following OpenSCAD libraries in his distribution, which I have aldo carried forward:

-BOSL2
+- BOSL2
-BOSL
+- BOSL
-closepoints
+- closepoints
-fonts
+- fonts
-FunctionalOpenSCAD
+- FunctionalOpenSCAD
-funcutils
+- funcutils
-MCAD
+- MCAD
-NopSCADlib
+- NopSCADlib
-openscad-tray
+- openscad-tray
-plot-function
+- plot-function
-smooth-prim
+- smooth-prim
-Stemfie_OpenSCAD
+- Stemfie_OpenSCAD
-UB.scad
+- UB.scad
-YAPP_Box
+- YAPP_Box